We originally posted the following with the outbreak of covid and we have made these changes permanent. If you have any questions, please ask!

-- Starting now, all techs will be washing their hands when they both enter and leave your home.
+- All techs will be washing their hands when they both enter and leave your home.
 This is on top of already getting our natural soaps on their hands as a benefit of cleaning.

 - If you know you have the virus or suspect you have the virus, make sure we know right away please.

 - We ask that you suspend service if you have a fever or show symptoms of COVID-19.